erangross27/scripts/README.md

 **Path:** `readme_generator.py`

 **Description:**
-This script handles readme generator.
+No documentation

 **File Info:**
-- Last modified: 2025-02-25 08:16:29
+- Last modified: 2025-04-15 20:47:57
-- Size: 33.3 KB
+- Size: 18.4 KB
-- Lines of code: 570 (of 743 total)
+- Lines of code: 350 (of 417 total)

 **Functions:**
-- `parse_args`: Parses args
+- `parse_args`: No documentation

 **Classes:**
-- `DocUpdater`: Class responsible for updating Python files with missing documentation
+- `ScriptAnalyzer`: No documentation
   - Methods:
-    - `__init__`: Special method __init__
-    - `get_module_docstring`: Check if a Python file has a module-level docstring
-    - `get_function_docstring`: Get docstring for a function node
-    - `get_class_docstring`: Get docstring for a class node
-    - `infer_file_description`: Infer a description for a Python file based on its content
-    - `_infer_purpose_from_name`: Infer purpose from filename
-    - `infer_function_docstring`: Infer a docstring for a function based on its name and parameters
-    - `infer_class_docstring`: Infer a docstring for a class based on its name and methods
-    - `update_file_with_docstrings`: Update a Python file with inferred docstrings where they're missing
-- `ScriptAnalyzer`: Represents a script analyzer
-  - Methods:
-    - `__init__`: Special method __init__
+    - `__init__`: No documentation
-    - `extract_docstring`: Parse Python file and extract module-level docstring
+    - `extract_docstring`: Extract the module-level docstring from a Python file
-    - `extract_imports`: Parse Python file and extract all import statements
+    - `extract_imports`: Extract imported modules from a Python file
-    - `extract_functions_and_classes`: Parse Python file and extract functions and classes with their docstrings
+    - `extract_functions_and_classes`: Extract top-level functions and classes with their docstrings
-    - `get_file_stats`: Get file statistics such as size, lines of code, and last modified date
+    - `get_file_stats`: Get file statistics: size, last modified, lines, code lines
-    - `process_notebook`: Process Jupyter notebook (
+    - `process_notebook`: Process Jupyter Notebook (
-    - `update_file_docstrings`: Update docstrings in a Python file if they're missing
+    - `update_file_docstrings`: Placeholder for updating missing docstrings in a Python file
-    - `analyze_file`: Analyze a single file and return its data
+    - `analyze_file`: Analyze a single file, return structured data
-    - `should_exclude`: Check if a path should be excluded based on exclude_dirs
+    - `should_exclude`: Determine if a directory should be excluded
-    - `analyze_scripts`: Walk through directory tree and analyze all Python files and Jupyter notebooks
+    - `analyze_scripts`: Walk directory and analyze all Python and notebook files
-    - `generate_readme_content`: Generate markdown content for README files
+    - `generate_readme_content`: Generate Markdown content for README files
-    - `generate_readme`: Generate README files for root and subdirectories
+    - `generate_readme`: Generate README

 **Dependencies:**
 - nbformat